Ensure a Good Nights Rest (How to sleep better, faster, stronger!)

 The way your bed feels against your skin plays a powerful role in helping you sleep better.

 When was the last time you washed your sheets?
-Isn’t there something special about slipping into your bed when everything was freshly laundered?
+Isn’t there something special about slipping into your bed when the sheets are freshly laundered?
 I love that feeling and love going into my bed knowing it’s nice and clean.

 As time goes on without washing them, the sheets accumulate dirt and everything starts feeling rough.
 Wash your bed sheets, covers and pillowcases every week to promote comfort and get rid of naturally flaking skin, sweat and body oils.
 This is very important for those with respiratory issues as well.